Looking for the best mortgage rate? We’ve all heard about the super-low mortgage rates, but how do you actually get your hands on them?

-There are a number of ways to find the best mortgage rates, but all require a little bit of legwork on your behalf.
+There are a number of ways to find the best mortgage rates, though a little bit of legwork on your behalf is definitely required.

 The key to all the methods is shopping around, since you can’t really determine if a mortgage rate is any good without comparing it to others.

-Many prospective and existing homeowners simply gather one quote, typically from a real estate agent’s reference, and then kick themselves later for not seeing what else is out there.
+Many prospective and existing homeowners simply gather one quote, typically from a friend or real estate agent’s reference, and then kick themselves later for not seeing what else is out there.

 Advertised Mortgage Rates Are Best Case Scenario

-One important thing to note is that the mortgage rates you see advertised are best case scenario, not necessarily the average interest rate being extended to borrowers.
+One important thing to note is that the mortgage rates you see advertised are often best-case scenario, not necessarily the average interest rate being extended to borrowers.

 These types of loans can be closed virtually anywhere, so banks will be eager to offer a super low mortgage rate.

-Conversely, if you’ve got poor or marginal credit, a 3-unit investor-owned condo with little down, you’re going to have a hard time obtaining a low mortgage rate, let alone a mortgage.
+Conversely, if you’ve got poor or marginal credit, and need financing on a 3-unit investor-owned condo with little down, you’re going to have a hard time obtaining a low mortgage rate, let alone a mortgage.

-If your credit score is 740 and above, you’re pretty much in the clear in that department; if it’s below 700, you may want to pay off some high credit card balances or look into fixing any errors before applying.
+If your credit score is 760 and above, you’re pretty much in the clear in that department; if it’s below 700, you may want to pay off some high credit card balances or look into fixing any errors before applying for a mortgage.

-Without question, credit score can move your mortgage rate significantly, and it’s one of the few things you can actually control, so keep a close eye on it.
+Without question, your credit score can move your mortgage rate significantly, and it’s one of the few things you can actually fully control, so keep a close eye on it.